123jpcoding/U3227676-Website-Project-2/README.md

 Run `npm build`

 Open up your site folder and you'll discover a folder within it called `final-website` this is where your actual site files are located.

+# Reflection
+This assignment required me to continue to use HTML and CSS in order to create an experimental, responsive website.
+The project additionally introduced to the concept of a Static Site Generator, a program which creates different files from necessary components of a site.
+These can then quickly and easily be filled with different content using a Markdown file.
+Whilst I was initially confused by the applicability and process of creating a site with this method, this project allowed me to see the considerable benefits it provides, particularly across multiple pages.

+To begin the assignment, I first had to download a Static Site Generator.
+I was originally intending to use the recommended program Jekyll, however as there were too many difficulties downloading the system, I opted for Eleventy.
+I was additionally provided a template, which was extremely helpful in showing me how to operate a statically generated site.
+I decided I wanted to create a portfolio website, as I could have more creative freedom in the design, and could include interesting elements such as a photo gallery or ‘Prior Experience’ segment.

+I began by making small changes to the layout, adding a hero content banner.
+I then attempted to create an image gallery.
+This was the most difficult aspect to overcome with this assignment.
+However, with some help from my classmates, I realised that fully utilising the ‘Front Matter’ content on the Markdown file allowed me to place images in the homepage.html file and edit the styling in CSS.
+I also decided an easy method of adding a caption to the images, was to simply reuse the ‘alt’ text.
+I then proceeded to create the ‘Experience’ segment.
+This was fairly easy, as I just had to make multiple cards and place them within a block.
+I then realised I could include Figma prototypes I had made in the past, as the website allows users to embed the designs into the code.
+This was then styled in CSS to match the Experience segment, with round corners and border shadow.
+I then made minor cosmetic changes, including adjustments to the header and footer, as well as image sizing.

+If I were to continue this project further, I would try to add more pages and a navigation bar, in order to apply and use the Static Site Generator to its fullest potential.